Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Note: If using a pear it is best that it is still firm otherwise it will be too mushy and juicy to print with.

 Cut your fruit in half.
 I decided to slice about an inch of pear to make my stamp and then ate the rest.
-This probably goes without saying, but don't eat the fruit once you have applied paint to it.

 With a paint brush, I painted a layer of paint on the pear.
 You can play around with the amount of paint you use.
 The more paint you use, the less detail you get.